PuneetGopinath/Sanitizers/docs/FUNCTIONS.md

 ```

 <b>filters</b><br>
-&emsp;The filters to apply to the array.
+&emsp;The filters to apply on the array.

 It should be in the format like in the below example: